Pipelines¶

 to usage_user

 is the timestamp.
-Through the returned results, the data structure of the one-click retrieved sample can be clearly understood.
+The returned results clearly show the data structure of the one-click fetched sample.

 You can also manually input sample data for testing, supporting two format types: